 Once the rain departed Melaka’s skies, we ventured back onto Harmony Street, passing by the stark, white-washed Kampung Kling Mosque, which had a closed gate, and finally the Sri Poyatha Moorthi Hindu Temple, which is the oldest Hindu temple in Malaysia.

 The Hindu priest sitting outside Sri Poyatha Moorthi was shirtless.
 He wore a sarong-like garment and vibrant crystal beads.
 He ushered us inside.
 Our timing couldn’t have been better, for just as we walked through the temple’s front door, a drummer started tapping away, as did a horn player.
 The music was intoxicating and the service that followed was festive.

 For the next thirty or so minutes, followers, as well as the priest’s assistant, ushered us from deity station to station, until we had revolved around the temple’s perimeter twice.
-The ceremony was circus-like, with flickering flames, flower garlands and followers kneeling to statues of ganesh, the sacred cow and other deities.
+The ceremony was circus-like, with flickering flames, flower garlands, and followers kneeling to statues of ganesh, a sacred cow, and other deities.